Claire Molloy: Ireland international

 Molloy is also an Ireland women's rugby sevens international and captained the Ireland Sevens team at the 2013 Rugby World Cup Sevens.
 She also represented the Ireland Sevens at the 2013 European Women's Sevens Grand Prix Series and the 2015 Rugby Europe Women's Sevens Championships.

 Molloy took a break from international rugby at the start of the 2020 season to concentrate on her medical career.
 She returned in September 2020 in time for the rescheduled 2020 Women's Six Nations Championship game against Italy.

 In the 2021 Women's Six Nations Championship she started against Wales and France but did not make the match-day 23 for the play-off game against Italy.

 On 28 September 2021, Molloy announced her retirement from international rugby.

-Doctor
+Personal life

+Education

 Molloy is qualified as a doctor.
 She studied medicine at Cardiff University, where her classmates included Jamie Roberts.
 She has worked as an A&E doctor in Abergavenny and at the University Hospital of Wales in Cardiff.